jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 :oncoming_police_car: `import React from 'react'`

-This imports React methods from the React library.
+This imports React and supporting methods from the React library.
+In this case were making use of **React.Component()**

 :oncoming_police_car: `class App extends React.Component`